Troubleshooting

 Verify the new version of the SDC:

-2. Navigate to the Secure Connectors page by navigating from the CDO menu bar, Tools & Services > Secure Connectors.
+2. Navigate to the Secure Connectors page by navigating from the Security Cloud Control menu bar, Tools & Services > Secure Connectors.

 3. Select your SDC and click Request Heartbeat in the Actions pane.